surifirstpin/biplus_documentation/version.3/Viewing Content.md

 This section explains on how to view the existing files saved under workspace in AcuBi.

 One of the best ways to start using Acubi is to navigate around the existing WorkSpaces and pages to see what content already exists.
-The **WorkSpace** menu available on the left side of the screen, displays the content to which you have access to view:
+The **Work Space** menu available on the left side of the screen, displays the content to which you have access to view:

 ## Navigating to Saved Content